yeahreum/docker/README.md

 The image is mostly used for devops purposes, e.g. for testnet/devnet deployments.
 Regular users should use the official images instead of this one.

-**NOTE: Please update the image description at https://hub.docker.com/r/yeahreumpay/yeahreumd-develop/ when changing the above text**